digitalimageprocessingiiith/dip-project-template/README.md

 # dip-project-template
-DIP M22 Project Template
+(Replace above heading with your project name - think of something cool to describe your work :) )

 ## Brief Description